 Identify the Start of Each Session

 Create a new column named [Start Session].
 We will use the If function to determine which values to populated the new column with.

 First we set up the logic that defines what counts as a new session.
-We’ll use our Global Reference Value [Minimum Time Between Sessions (m)] in the logic to determine if a timestamp is the beginning of a session.
+We’ll use our parameter [Minimum Time Between Sessions (m)] in the logic to determine if a timestamp is the beginning of a session.
 If the time between events is more than [Minimum Time Between Sessions (m)], we count that timestamp as the first of a new session.

 The way we calculated the time between sessions means that the very first value for “time between sessions” will be null for each group.
 If the value is null, we print the value for [Timestamp].

 If([Time Between Events (m)] > [Minimum Time Between Sessions (m)], [Timestamp], IsNull([Time Between Events (m)]) = True, [Timestamp])